-The old façades are set to remain, though minor refurbishment works will be undertaken on the buildings’ steel-frame interiors.
-A number of existing concrete-framed office buildings with single storey basements will be removed to make way for a sixteen-storey office tower, two additional five-storey commercial buildings with retail space and a five-storey residential building around a new public square.
+The old façades have remained, though minor refurbishment works were undertaken on the buildings’ steel-frame interiors.
+A number of existing concrete-framed office buildings with single-storey basements were removed to make way for a sixteen-storey office tower, two additional five-storey commercial buildings with retail space and a five-storey residential building around a new public square.

-The structural design should maximise internal flexibility, particularly given that the offices will be let speculatively; as such, the superstructure will be set out in a regular 9 m × 9 m in-situ concrete grid.
-Aside from its inherent thermal mass properties, this system also allows pipework to be cast into the slab, carrying warm or cold water in a ‘Velta system’ in order to further moderate temperature fluctuations.
+The structural design of the tower maximised internal flexibility, particularly given that the offices were to be let speculatively; as such, the superstructure was set out in a regular 9 × 9 m in-situ concrete grid.
+Aside from its inherent thermal mass properties, this system also allowed pipework to be cast into the slab, carrying warm or cold water in a ‘Velta system’ in order to further moderate temperature fluctuations.
 By slightly raising the floors we created the voids required for circulation and service runs and allowed adoption of this sustainable approach to heating.

 New workspace at the heart of London’s creative sector

 - 2019 Civic Trust Award - Commendation

 - 2018 BCO Awards - Innovation